 Community Infrastructure Levy

 Since April 2010, local planning authorities have been permitted to introduce a Community Infrastructure Levy (CIL) in their area.
-The purpose of CIL is to raise funds from developers who are undertaking new building projects, to help pay for infrastructure that is needed to support new development.
-It can be used to fund a wide variety of infrastructure including:
+It allows local councils to raise funds from developers undertaking new building projects in their area.
+The money can be used to fund infrastructure projects that are needed to support new development such as:

 - transport schemes

 - schools, hospitals and other health and social care facilities

 Where implemented, it will replace Section 106 contributions for many forms of infrastructure although Section 106 agreements can still be used for site-specific mitigation measures and for affordable housing provision.

 CIL rates are set out in a document known as a ‘Charging Schedule’.
 They are expressed in pounds per square metre and levied against most new development.
 Some types of development are exempt, for example social housing is eligible for 100% relief.

 The preparation of a Charging Schedule involves both a round of public consultation and an independent examination.

 The Council is not currently (March 2020) pursuing CIL.
 We will continue to review this position and information will be published on this page if this changes.